KelvinMutuku/Online-Railway-Reservation-System/README.md

 # Online-Railway-Reservation-System
 A simple project based on an Online Railway Reservation System Project that uses PHP Language with MySQL Database.
-It has a number of features that will allow users to book online railway tickets.
+It has several features that will allow users to book online railway tickets.
 This web application as well as the website’s concept is all clear.
 It’s the same as real-life scenarios and well-implemented on it.

 # **About Online Flight Booking System PHP Project**
 In particular, this Online Railway Reservation System Project in PHP focuses mainly on booking train tickets.
-Also, the system displays all the round trips and one-way routes.
-In addition, the system allows setting up cities too.
-Evidently, this project contains an admin panel and a simple client side.
-In an overview of this web application, the user can simply register in order to use the features.
-Here, passengers can search for the flight details.
+This project contains an admin panel and a simple client side.
+In an overview of this web application, the user can simply register to use the features.
+Here, passengers can search for the train details.
 For this, the passenger has to select departure and arrival locations with dates, class, and number of passengers.
-As a result, the system filters out available flight schedules with detailed information.
+As a result, the system filters out available train schedules with detailed information.

 #Software Requirement to run this project: